Treating lichen planus

 - a mouthwash or gel that contains an antiseptic to help prevent the build-up of plaque in your mouth

-If corticosteroids are not effective in treating your symptoms, you may be prescribed a medication that works by suppressing your immune system to try to limit the autoimmune reaction that is thought to cause lichen planus.
+If corticosteroids are not effective in treating your symptoms, you may be prescribed a medication that suppresses your immune system to try to limit the autoimmune reaction that's thought to cause lichen planus.

 These types of treatments are known as immunomodulating agents.
-Depending on which area of your body is affected by lichen planus, treatments that may be recommended for you could include:
+Depending on which area of your body is affected by lichen planus, treatments that may be recommended for you can include: treatments such as tacrolimus

 - topical immunomodulating agents (used to treat lichen planus of the skin) – treatments such as tacrolimus ointment and pimecrolimus cream are rubbed directly onto the skin